msoumik78/msoumik78.github.io/_posts/2020-05-05-avro-and-protobuf.markdown

 StudentProto.Student student2 = StudentProto.Student.parseFrom(bytes);
 {% endhighlight %}

-7. Protobuf is more aligned to multiple languages than Avro
+* Protobuf is more aligned to multiple languages than Avro
-8. Also making a change to the existing schema in Protobuf is easier
+* Also making a change to the existing schema in Protobuf is easier

+# Avro
+Avro was originally created in context of Hadoop (which is the Big data framework from DOg Cutting).
+Again here is a short summary:

+* The schema is usually a json file named .avsc
+* Usually a maven plugin is used to generate the model objects from the schema.
+* Below is an example of json schema :

+{% highlight ruby %}
+{"namespace": "example.avro",
+ "type": "record",
+ "name": "User",
+ "fields": [
+     {"name": "name", "type": "string"},
+     {"name": "favorite_number",  "type": ["int", "null"]},
+     {"name": "favorite_color", "type": ["string", "null"]}
+ ]
+}
+{% endhighlight %}

+* Avro is the default serialisation format which was used in Kafka.
+Nowadays Kafka has also come up with support for protobuf.
+  Below is a sample java code to achieve serialisation :

+{% highlight ruby %}
+User user1 = new User();
+    user1.setName("Alyssa");
+    user1.setFavoriteNumber(256);

+DatumWriter<User> userDatumWriter = new SpecificDatumWriter<User>(User.class);
+DataFileWriter<User> dataFileWriter = new DataFileWriter<User>(userDatumWriter);
+dataFileWriter.create(user1.getSchema(), new File(fileNameToStoreSerializedData));
+dataFileWriter.append(user1);
+dataFileWriter.close();
+{% endhighlight %}